- Creating Eco-Conscious Products

 The WEEE Directive is an EU law that requires the collection and 3Rs of (Reduce, Reuse and Recycle) of used electrical and electronic equipment.
 Member countries, distributors, producers, and other entities are required to fulfill the requirements in the design, sorting, collection, and recycling phases.
 The Brother Group complies with the WEEE Directive using collection and recycling routes in place in respective member countries.

-Additionally, WEEE-based laws have been passed in various countries and regions, primarily in Asia.
-For example, South Korea has passed the Act on the Promotion of Saving and Recycling of Resources, and India, E-Waste (Management) Rules.
-Our sales companies in respective countries and regions establish collection and recycling systems in line with the requirements and strive to ensure legal compliance.
+Additionally, WEEE-based laws have been established in various countries and regions, primarily in Asia.
+For example, South Korea has established the Act on the Promotion of Saving and Recycling of Resources, and India, E-Waste (Management) Rules.
+Our sales facilities in respective countries and regions establish collection and recycling systems in line with the requirements and strive to ensure legal compliance.

 The Brother Group also joins with partners in Australia, New Zealand, and Japan to collect and recycle e-waste on a voluntary basis.